 If the laws of probability suggest that losses can be expected 50% of the time, why is the actual total closer to 75%?

 Part of the answer is that there are some seriously well-equipped traders operating in the forex markets.
 Institutional traders, such as hedge funds are well resourced and very experienced.

 The aim is to be in the 25% that tilt the scales enough in their favour to make money.
-One vital part of that is developing a successful trading mentality.

 One way to make trading more profitable is to ensure you make full use of practice trading.
 New ideas should always be researched, developed and tested using a Demo account.